 If your passport is lost or stolen, you must notify the Australian Government as soon as possible.

-Cuba has two official currencies: the Cuban Convertible Peso (CUC) and the National Peso (moneda nacional or MN).
+Cuba has two official currencies: the Cuban Convertible Peso (CUC) and the National Peso (moneda nacional or CUP).
 Foreigners will always use CUC.
-The MN is worth substantially less than the CUC.
+The CUP is worth substantially less than the CUC.
 It's illegal to remove CUC bills from Cuba.

-Australian travellers often experience problems accessing funds due to unique banking arrangements in Cuba.
-Credit cards, debit cards and travellers cheques aren't accepted in Cuba if they're issued by US banks or Australian banks affiliated with US banks.
+Australians often have problems accessing funds due to unique banking arrangements in Cuba.
+Credit cards, debit cards and travellers cheques aren't accepted if they're issued by US banks or Australian banks affiliated with US banks.
 This includes all American Express and Westpac Bank cards, and some Visa and MasterCard cards, depending on the issuing bank.
-Before you travel, check with your bank whether your cards will work in Cuba.
+Before you travel, check with your bank whether your cards will work.

-International money transfer agencies such as Western Union aren't available to Australians in Cuba.
+International money transfer agencies such as Western Union aren't available.
 A local company,

 ATMs are limited outside Havana.